Mokō: Biography

-On March 2013, Mokō graduated from the university.
+In March 2013, Mokō graduated from the university.
 After graduating Mokō began to work as a systems engineer.

 On 17 August 2013, Mokō opened his owned YouTube channel.

 On 1 August 2015, Mokō retired from the systems engineer.

 Mokō made his debut as a voice actor in the role of Savage in "MagicalStone", an online puzzle video game released in March 2016.
-On June 2017, Mokō made his debut as a voice actor under the name of Yutaka Baba in "Sengoku Genbu", a mobile game for the smartphone.
+In June 2017, Mokō made his debut as a voice actor under the name of Yutaka Baba in "Sengoku Genbu", a mobile game for the smartphone.

 In the document written by the Ministry of Internal Affairs and Communications in March 2018, Mokō was mentioned as "a famous streamer from Niconico".
 On 17 April, Mokō was elected as one of the first eleven professional gamer of Puyo Puyo licensed by the Japan esports Union.
 However, Mokō calls himself "streamer" and "game streamer", because he is thinking that he is not a big wheel of a video game but a professional streamer.

 On 10 August 2020, Mokō performed in the seminar planned by students "New Age of Medical Treatment and Video Games" at Tohoku University.
 Mokō expressed his own opinion about the future of medical treatment and video games on the live streaming on YouTube from his position that he is active as a professional gamer and a popular streamer, even though he is a patient with ulcerative colitis.

 As of 2022, Mokō has retired from a professional gamer of Puyo Puyo.